diegomezg/devops-trainee-program/12.5 - Ansible basics/activities/Working-setup.md

 # What is Vagrant

-Vagrant is a nice and powerful tool to test environments using your favorite hypervisor. (virtualbox, vmware, docker, etc)
+Vagrant is a nice and powerful tool to test environments using your favorite hypervisor.
+(VirtualBox, VMWare, Docker, etc).

 # Download Vagrant